-FCIS accreditation was renewed in 2013 for five years.
-St. Mary's also maintains FKC accreditation.
+FCIS accreditation (Florida Council of Independent Schools) was renewed in 2018 for five years.
+St. Mary's also maintains FKC accreditation (Florida Kindergarten Council).

 The school day is from 8:00 a.m. to 3:00 p.m.
 Supervision for early arrivals begins at 7:30 a.m.
 After School Care is available from 3:00-6:00 p.m. on a drop-in basis.
 Children may do their homework, play outside, or attend athletic events in the gym.
 Snacks and drinks are provided.
 Students are supervised by experienced adult staff assisted by teenage counselors, often St. Mary's graduates.

 St. Mary's offers a rigorous curriculum, designed to challenge students academically.
 We strive to prepare students to succeed in school and in life by instilling a love of learning and a sense of personal accomplishment.

 All students receive instruction in Art, Music, Spanish, Technology, Library, Religion, and Physical Education.
 Latin is offered in the Middle School.
 Eighth graders receive instruction from the headmaster in public speaking.
 This transforms students into confident speakers and culminates with our annual presentation of the Speech Extravaganza.